Acceptable Use of Information Systems at Virginia Tech

 - use resources only for authorized purposes.

-- protect your userid and system from unauthorized use.
-You are responsible for all activities on your userid or that originate from your system.
+- protect your user name and system from unauthorized use.
+You are responsible for all activities on your user name or that originate from your system.

 - access only information that is your own, that is publicly available, or to which you have been given authorized access.